garrettfreibott/ion-gateway/README.md

 * Docker daemon

 ## Building
-To just compile and build the projects:
+To compile and build the projects:
 ```bash
 ./gradlew assemble
 ```